 Culinary, ceramic strategies integrate to create impressions of lovely pastries

 “Deceptively Delicious” is a 3-dimensional trompe l’oeil.
 It is a feat of technical virtuosity mobilized into an illusion of excess.
-At the STC Mid-Valley Campus Library Art Gallery, Alexis Ramos tricks the eye via growing the phantasm of critical pastries served in a beguiling combined media installation.
+At the STC Mid-Valley Campus Library Art Gallery, Alexis Ramos tricks the eye by growing the phantasm of critical pastries served in a beguiling combined media installation.

 These works reference conventional Epicurean-styled desserts made from clay and glass, displayed with platters, plates, cups, and vessels to reflect an important occasion.
 All the pastry sculptures are positioned on unique tables.
-The man or woman pieces speedy supply manner to the general set up, welcoming the vacationer to a global of delicious implications.
+The man or woman delivers speedy supply to the general set up, welcoming the vacationer to a global of delicious implications.

 The specially built tables and glass chandeliers suggest an elite atmosphere.